Karbi Anglong lynching: Protests in Guwahati turn violent

 “We have done a signature campaign and collected over 500 signatures.
 We will submit this to the DC.
 We want the murderers to be punished at the earliest,” said Angan Kashyap, 21, who was collecting signatures at the protest.

-A group of girls, friends of Das, present at the protest were in tears.
+A group of girls, friends of Das, present at the protest was in tears.
 “He came to his hometown after travelling the world.
 But it was here that he had to prove his own identity.
 In his own land.
 And he was killed,” said one of them, adding that the two boys were killed because of reasons as petty as “their appearance, their dreadlocks, their tattoos.”

 Fake posts about ‘hopa-dhora’ or child abductors have reportedly been going viral around the Dokmoka area in Karbi Anglong and believed to be the reason Nath and Das were lynched.
 “That’s just a pretext.
 Some are calling them eve-teasers.
 Some are calling them kidnappers.
 But there is much more to it,” said Das’s very close friend.
 “When they opened their bags, they found chocolates, pens and notebooks.
 That’s how artistic they were.
 They would sit amidst nature and draw.
 Those are the kind of people who have been killed,” she said.